bosima/protobuf-csharp-port/README.md

-This repo was originally exported from http://code.google.com/p/protobuf-csharp-port, and represents the latest "legacy" version of protobuf-csharp-port.
+﻿This repo was originally exported from http://code.google.com/p/protobuf-csharp-port, and represents the latest "legacy" version of protobuf-csharp-port.

 This project has now been folded into the [main Google Protocol Buffers project](http://github.com/google/protobuf),